-290. Who resolves an Attorney's Lien Dispute?
+277. Who resolves an Attorney's Lien Dispute?

 The Parties may consent to have the Magistrate Judge enter a final decision as to the resolution of the Dispute pursuant to 28 U.S.C. § 636(c).
-If consent is not given by both Parties, the Magistrate Judge will prepare a Report and Recommendation based on the information in the Dispute Record and any testimony and documents properly presented at a hearing, if one is granted.
+If consent is not given, the Magistrate Judge will prepare a Report and Recommendation based on the information in the Record and any testimony at a hearing, if one is granted.
 The District Judge will enter a final decision based on the Report and Recommendation from the Magistrate Judge and any objections from the Parties.
-If both Parties consent, the Magistrate Judge's decision will be the final decision of the United States District Court of the Eastern District of Pennsylvania.
+If the Parties consent, the Magistrate Judge's decision will be the final decision of the United States District Court of the Eastern District of Pennsylvania.